There’s a moment that changes everything.

 The lie we’ve been told

-Somewhere along the way, walking canes got filed next to reading glasses and pill organizers in the “things that mean you’re getting old” category.
-The pharmacy aisle.
-The medical supply catalog.
+Somewhere along the way, walking canes got filed next to reading glasses and early-bird specials in the “things that mean you’re getting old” category.
+The back aisle.
+The drab gray catalog.
 Aluminum tubes with foam grips and absolutely zero personality.

 We think that’s the wrong way to think about it.